Shifting Financial Marketing into Gear

 Design Spotlight: Fonts in Financial Services

 While investors and traders make financial choices with their brains, most decisions start with the eyes.
-The optical nuances of how information is presented is what really helps steer decisions, which is why the thoughtful use of type and font in the presentation of financial services content is so important.
+The optical nuances of how information is presented are what really help steer decisions, which is why the thoughtful use of type and font in financial services content is so important.

-Great typography selection and design enhances visual brand appeal, helps provide a clear information hierarchy and helps users find key information quickly and efficiently.
+Great typography selection and design enhance the visual brand appeal, helps provide a clear information hierarchy, and help users find key information quickly and efficiently.
 In financial services, good designers will practice optical sizing— the treatment of text and fonts regarding where and how it will be seen –including placement in overall branding, websites, mobile, charts, reports, and more.

 Optical sizing allows financial brands to quickly and effectively communicate across different media without marring their visual identity, creating an optimal user experience that reinforces reading and understanding.